SidNewman/shopify-transitions/README.md

 # A boilerplate for barba, GSAP and shopify using Dawn theme

-# Slick & smooth page transitions for any theme :point_down:
+# Slick & smooth page transitions for any shopify theme :point_down:

 ## A simple fade